Prince Naruhiko Higashikuni: Military career

 According to a memo discovered by historian Yoshiaki Yoshimi, Prince Higashikuni authorized the use of poison gas against the Chinese on 16 August 1938.
-Prince Higashikuni encouraged and enabled human experiments, providing advice, money, men and equipment.
-He personally witnessed human experiments conducted by the military physicians during his tours in Manchukuo.

-On 13 May 1939 the Imperial General Headquarters authorized the use of poison gas to Japanese Northern China Area Army (大陸指第四百五十二号).
-Only riot control agents were used till then.
-Prince Higashikuni moved to the post at home dated 4 January 1939.
+Prince Higashikuni returned to Japan in January 1939.
 Promoted to full general, the prince was awarded the Order of the Golden Kite, 1st Class in 1940.

 Before Japan entered the Second World War, on 15 October 1941, outgoing Prime Minister Fumimaro Konoe proposed Prince Higashikuni to Emperor Shōwa as his successor for prime minister.
 Konoe believed that only a member of the Imperial Family with a distinguished military background could restrain the pro-war faction led by Generals Hajime Sugiyama, Hideki Tōjō, and Akira Mutō.
 Prince Higashikuni was also the choice of both Chief of Staffs of the Army and the Navy.

 However, both Emperor Shōwa and the Lord Privy Seal, Kido Kōichi, believed that it would be inappropriate for a member of the Imperial Family to serve in that position, as he could be blamed for anything which went wrong in the war.
-Thus, two days later, the Emperor chose army minister General Hideki Tōjō as prime minister.
+Thus, two days later, the emperor chose army minister General Hideki Tōjō as prime minister.
 In 1946, he explained this decision: "I actually thought Prince Higashikuni suitable as Chief of Staff of the Army; but I think the appointment of a member of the Imperial house to a political office must be considered very carefully.
 Above all, in time of peace this is fine, but when there is a fear that there may even be a war, then more importantly, considering the welfare of the imperial house, I wonder about the wisdom of a member of the Imperial family serving [as prime minister]."

 Six weeks later, Japan attacked Pearl Harbor.
-During the early stages of the Pacific War, Prince Higashikuni served as commander of the General Defense Command from 1941 to 1944.
+Prince Higashikuni served as commander of the General Defense Command from 1941 to 1944.